RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/computing/setup-gpus-for-computer-vision.md

 #### Quick Install (Not Recommended)

 A quick way to install TensorFlow using pip without building is as follows.
-However this is not recomended as we have several specific versions of GPU libraries to improve performance, which may not be available with the pip builds.
+However this is not recommended as we have several specific versions of GPU libraries to improve performance, which may not be available with the pip builds.

     sudo pip3 install tensorflow-gpu